Drupal 8 vs Drupal 9: What Changed and What It Means for Your Platform

 New features were expected to appear in subsequent minor releases, such as Drupal 9.1 and beyond.
 This distinction was important for decision-makers: upgrading to Drupal 9 was not primarily about gaining immediate new capabilities.
 It was about ensuring future compatibility and maintaining a clean, supported codebase.

 From an enterprise perspective, this type of upgrade strategy is beneficial.
-It reduces risk, simplifies planning, and aligns modernization efforts with long-term governance practices.
+It reduces risk, simplifies planning, and aligns modernization efforts with long-term governance practices, especially when supported by a clear platform strategy.

 Upgrade Requirements